ltuala/learning-python/app3-pdf_template/README.md

 # What is this project
-A script that generates PDF templates of multiple pages given some predefined.
+A script that generates PDF templates of multiple pages given some predefined guidelines.
 ![PDF Template](3.png)
 ## How to run
 1. cd to root folder, run the following command: